slightknack/slightknack.dev/content/blog/rust-cycles.md

 <div class="boxed">

 This was a longer post than usual, thanks for sticking it out to the end!

-Huge thanks to my two incredible [Patrons](https://www.patreon.com/slightknack) at the time—[Keith](https://github.com/Kethku) and [Feifan](https://twitter.com/FeifanZ)—for making the writing of this piece possible.
+Huge thanks to my incredible [Patrons](https://www.patreon.com/slightknack) for making writing this piece possible!
 I'm also deeply grateful to [Mikail](https://github.com/mkhan45) and [Yasser](https://github.com/realnegate) for reviewing (and correcting!) earlier versions of this post.

 </div>